WithoutHaste/EarlyDocs/HowToUseXmlComments.md

 }
 ```

-This format is not recognized by Visual Studio Intellisense on the comment itself, but it does show up in the XML file correctly.
+This format is not recognized by Visual Studio Intellisense, but it does show up in the XML file correctly.
 _(Meaning that hovering over comment cref="System.Exception" will bring up the summary of that type, but hovering other this example does nothing.)_

 If you know how to cref a static constructor in a way Visual Studio recognizes, please message me.